 The SPX Programme comprises three main components: matchmaking, benchmarking and supplier capacity building and development.
 The UNIDO SPX Benchmarking Tool, which is a powerful combination of PROBE and BenchmarkIndex®, is used to objectively assess the business’s strengths and improvement opportunities, to see clearly where they stand in relation to international practices within their sector, and where they need to upgrade to meet buyer requirements.
 During the early days of the benchmarking programme, UNIDO and SPX South Africa identified some immediate benefits to using PROBE within its benchmarking offering, including:

-Between 2010 and 2013, over 400 businesses in South Africa were benchmarked with the SPX benchmarking tool, many of which received further support to address issues identified by the benchmarking process to enable them to compete for supplier contracts and to position themselves as genuinely competitive organisations in the wider global marketplace.
+During a four year period, over 400 businesses in South Africa were benchmarked with the SPX benchmarking tool, many of which have received further support to address issues identified by the benchmarking process to enable them to compete for supplier contracts and to position themselves as genuinely competitive organisations in the wider global marketplace.

 Impact Report – At a Glance

 Using the PROBE business benchmarking tool as part of their benchmarking offering helps the SPX Programme to make significant inroads into achieving their main objective; to match buyer demand with a high quality local supply.
 Whereas before the introduction of the SPX Programme, buyers, many of whom are strongly motivated to buy locally, may have battled to find suitable suppliers who are able to meet their standards, with the UNIDO SPX Programme in place more local small and medium sized businesses use the business development services and expertise provided to firstly meet specific buyer needs, and also to help them to work towards genuine international competitiveness and to identify profitable business and investment opportunities.